AliCW/astro-map-fe/README.md

 5. Make sure you go to [Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_GB&gl=US&pli=1) (Andriod) or [App Store](https://apps.apple.com/us/app/expo-go/id982107779) (iOS) and install Expo Go
 6. Once finished, open Expo Go and Scan the QR Code shown in the terminal

 If error message is shown in the terminal, try to troubleshoot it and see if all the packages are installed correctly.

+## Uncaught Error: java.net.SocketTimeoutException: failed to connect after 10000ms

+1. Connect & enable USB tethering between your computer & mobile device
+2. Enable USB debugging in your mobile device's developer settings